petevdp/share_notes/notes.md

 - generalize query to work with non-user-owned gists
 - create new gist with room data

-- multiple editors per room
+- multiple editors per room DONE

   - prove provider swap can be done cleanly DONE
   - get good event listener for room additions/changes DONE
+  - integrate multi-editors with loading gist data for new rooms DONE

+- try refactoring to use observable

 ## later